 The aim of this paper is to develop an Information Systems approach that helps overcome the limitations of self-organised networks and enables coordination amongst its stakeholders.
 Developing Climate Change Adaptation Strategies (CCAS) often involves loosely connected stakeholders, which in turn results in a largely self-organised network.
 This is in stark contrast to Romsdahlâs findings that the development of CCAS requires coordinated networks.
 In want for an appropriate means to coordinate the work of mainly self-organised networks; networked enterprises are examined to transfer its techniques into the CCAS domain.
 Workspaces and Portals are discussed and their potential role as an Environmental Information System (EIS) demonstrated.
 A case study on CCAS Regional Development is outlined to illustrate the concepts introduced.

-Brennan, J & Martin, EA 2006, 'Membership Functions for Spatial Proximity', AI 2006: Advances in Artificial Intelligence, Australasian Joint Conference on Artificial Intelligence, Springer, Hobart, Australia, pp. 942-949.View/Download from: UTS OPUS or Publisher's site
+Brennan, J & Martin, EA 2006, 'Membership Functions for Spatial Proximity', AI 2006: Advances in Artificial Intelligence, Australasian Joint Conference on Artificial Intelligence, Springer, Hobart, Australia, pp. 942-949.View/Download from: Publisher's site

 Formalising nearness has been the subject of extensive work, resulting in many membership functions based on absolute distance metrics, relative distance metrics, and combinations of those.
 The possible strengths and weaknesses of these functions have been discussed and argued at length, but strangely enough, no experiment seems to have been conducted to assess the merits and shortcomings of competing approaches.
 Conducting such experiments can be expected not only to provide an objective evaluation of the various measures that have been proposed, but also to suggest new measures that outperform all those being analysed.
 This paper fulfills these expectations, and gives further evidence that fuzzy logic provides fruitful and powerful methods to formalise qualitative reasoning and capture fundamental qualitative notions.
 The proposed fuzzy membership functions can be directly used in qualitative reasoning about spatial proximity in Geographic Information Systems, which are becoming more and more important in software development for diverse purposes such as Tourist Information Systems or property development.

-Lee, J & Brennan, J 2006, 'Intelligent GIS Automatic generation of qualitative spatial information', Advances In Applied Artificial Intelligence, Proceedings, Lecture Notes in Computer Science, International Conference on Industrial and Engineering Applications of Artificial Intelligence and Expert Systems, Springer-Verlag Berlin, France, pp. 898-907.View/Download from: UTS OPUS or Publisher's site
+Lee, J & Brennan, J 2006, 'Intelligent GIS Automatic generation of qualitative spatial information', Advances In Applied Artificial Intelligence, Proceedings, Lecture Notes in Computer Science, International Conference on Industrial and Engineering Applications of Artificial Intelligence and Expert Systems, Springer-Verlag Berlin, France, pp. 898-907.View/Download from: Publisher's site